laweaver38/lillie_weaver_portfolio/README.md

 I wanted to create a fun and engaging Python project that could showcase logic, user interaction, and scoring in a creative way.
 I came up with the idea for a dog breed personality quiz because it's lighthearted but still demonstrates real coding concepts like conditionals, loops, and user input.
 The problem I aimed to solve was how to make a Python program that feels interactive and personalized, while also using logic to sort users into specific categories based on their answers.

 **Tools I used:**
 I used Python to develop the application, incorporating loops for user input, if-else logic for scoring, a dictionary or list-based structure to organize the questions and options, and conditional checks for error handling.
-I also wrote and tested the full script in a Python IDE (like VS Code or Replit).

 **Challenges I faced:**
 One challenge was figuring out the best way to structure the scoring system so each answer mapped clearly to a specific dog breed.
 I needed to make sure that scoring remained accurate and that the program properly handled ties or invalid inputs.
 I overcame this by carefully planning the answer logic ahead of time in a document, using dictionaries to track scores, and adding input validation so the quiz wouldn’t crash on incorrect entries.